Kitestrings is a collaborative tool to organize, centralize and share passwords.

 My methodologies for the restructure were based on Lean UX methodologies.
 Build, measure, learn.
 Short iterations cycles to keep the feedback loop tight.
 These methods and principles are beneficial to a startup with limited resources.

-Part of the learning process was conducting usability testing sessions with existing beta users to gauge problematic areas within the old system.
+Part of the learning process was conducting usability testing sessions with existing beta users to gauge problematic areas within the existing system.
 It was helpful to watch how they interacted with the interface to monitor problematic areas.
 The outcome of the test sessions was a list of fixes to improve the users experience, usability and engagement.

 Early in the project I wrote the content strategy for the marketing website, email copy, UI, and app documentation.
 This helped me and the team with a common understanding and vision for the product.
 The writing guided the visual design process and style.
 I designed the initial brand assets including color palette, typography, icons, etc along side the content.
 I created a front-end style guide to direct the visual design decisions in the app to keep things looking consistent.